What is the real use-case of Cardano?

 The beauty of blockchain is that the owner really owns assets and nobody, including consensus participants, is able to change that without the appropriate private key.
 Only the owner might initialize the change of the ownership via a transaction and the network only validates the request and stores the information in the blockchain.

-Blockchain is the trust machine.
-People can trust it and use it for the exchange of value.
+Blockchain solves the problem with the centralization of power.
+It is achieved by the distribution of trust.
+Instead of trusting to one central entity, there is a collection of independent nodes that come to a mutual agreement about the truth.
+People can trust blockchain and use it for the exchange of value.
 Blockchain is also able to keep immutable information about who has what, who owns what, or who owes what to whom.
 Blockchain can ensure a higher level of trust in fundamental activities that society needs for making the world a better place to live in.
 To make it happen, we have to strive to integrate blockchain technology into the current financial infrastructure.
 There will probably be two major directions of adoption:

 - Institutions will find out the technology is viable and useful.
 Thus, they will start using it.
 Institutions might not always be willing to do so.
 Education and the pressure of society can help a lot.
 The advantages of blockchain technology must be so obvious that there will be no excuse to ignore it.
 Political parties must support and push adoption and deployment.